 Nimbus Project, Infiltration of - Text by John B It is thought that the first phase of the Nimbus Project is being heavily datamined/infiltrated by various warchives and polities for useful information and tech designs.

 Queen of Pain - Text by Darren Ryding According to folklore, the Queen of Pain is a vast animin power or godling who has captured several of the most sadistic and evil sophonts in the Terragen Sphere and punishes them in a hell of her own devising.
 There she keeps them alive and conscious indefinitely while feeding upon their suffering.

-Specialist, The - Text by Anders Sa quasi-mythical individual (or group of individuals?), wandering the Wormhole Nexus and nearby worlds largely incognito getting involved in local issues of great potential relevance.
+Specialist, The - Text by Anders Sandberg Quasi-mythical individual (or possibly a group of individuals), wandering the Wormhole Nexus and nearby worlds largely incognito getting involved in local issues of great potential relevance.